Bobbie vs. Kendamil Formula Comparison Guide

 Bobbie Vs. Kendamil Classic First

-The Similarities Between Bobbie Organic And Kendamil Classic Are:
+The Similarities Between Bobbie Organic And Kendamil Classic:

-- Nutritional Requirements: Both Kendamil Classic First and Bobbie organic formula will meet the vitamin and mineral needs of a growing infant from birth to 12 months.
+- Nutritional Requirements: Both Kendamil Classic First and Bobbie Organic Formula will meet a growing infant’s vitamin and mineral needs from birth to 12 months.

 - FDA Standard: Both formula options meet FDA requirements for standard infant formula.